HELOC Loans

 Lender fees

 UK HELOC providers typically charge a product fee and a separate arrangement fee, both calculated as a percentage of the facility amount and subject to caps.
+At the time of writing, product fees have commonly been in the range of 2% to 3% and arrangement fees in the range of 6% to 8%, often capped at a fixed amount.
 These can be paid upfront or added to the facility balance.
 Adding fees means paying interest on them for the remaining term.
+These are illustrative ranges and vary between providers — confirm the exact fee structure before proceeding.

 Broker fee